 The experience and working with the authority and others schools has led to planning for continual improvement.
 A growing part of this work is that, after being approached by the additional need team, we now offer Learning Walks with other leaders and teachers from across Bury, as well as offering support to schools wishing to gain the Dyslexia Quality Mark.

-Please contact Mrs J Myerscough for further information email
+If you think we can offer you any support, please contact Mrs J Myerscough for further information email